 Enter the following commands to perform maintenance for NSS pools and volumes.

-NOTE:You can execute some commands from NSSCON and some commands from both NSSCON and server console.
+NOTE:On Linux, you can execute some commands from NSSCON and some commands from both NSSCON and server console.

 Available from NSSCON.
 Scans for logical volumes within the specified active pool.

 Available from NSSCON and server console both.
 Shows all of the currently available NSS pools.